 The Coping Index is 20-item measure of healthy and unhealthy coping strategies.
 Download the Coping Index here.

-The Coping Self-Efficacy Index is a 5-item measure of how confident people are coping when things arn’t going well.
-Download the Coping Self-Efficacy Index here.
+The Coping Self-Efficacy Index is a 5-item measure of how confident people are coping when things aren’t going well.
+Download the Coping-Self-Efficacy-Index here.

 The University Stress Scale is a 21-item measure of both the domains and extent of a student’s stress.
 It has good psychometric properties and is useful in clinical practice and research with university students.
-Download the University-Stress-Scale here.
+Download the University Stress Scale.

 The University Connectedness Scale is an 18-item measure of how connected a student feels to their university.
 It has two subscales, belonging and support.
 The measure has good psychometric properties and is useful in clinical practice and research with university students.
 Download the University-Connectedness-Scale here.

-The Return on Investment (ROI) calculator for mental health (depression) program/services, is customizable to your institution.
+The Return on Investment (ROI) calculator for mental illness (depression symptoms) program/services, is customizable to your institution.
 It is free to download and use.
 Background information about the calculator is available here.